Team305/team305.github.io/ProductRequirements.md

 2. How will we calibrate the sensors initially?

-Answer: The sensors calibrate togethor using I2C.
+Answer: The sensors are pre-calibrated by the manufacturer.

 3. Does the Motors motion need to be directly visible?

-Answer: Yes the Motors need  to be directly visible o prove to guests that it is moving.
+Answer: Yes the motors need  to be directly visible to prove to guests that it is moving.

 4. What are sensors that would not be recommended for use in this case?